LUMINARIUM: There’s nothing like a brain.

 If mind-uploading happens before I face whatever waits on the other side of that coin, I would like to float around in a place like Shakar’s “Urth,” especially in one of those underwater bubble towns.
 Maybe I’ll find Ringo’s Octopus’ Garden.

-If you plan on reading the book or if you plan on seeing the movie, this Cloud Atlas review may rain on your plan.
+If you plan on reading the book, this Cloud Atlas review may rain on your plan.

 “The Pacific Journal of Adam Ewing” is written ala Herman Melville (the story takes place around 1850) by a thirty something American notary, Adam Ewing.
 We are introduced to Ewing as he waits on a South Pacific island.
 There’s been a shipwreck and along with Ewing, we meet his companion, Dr. Goose, an eccentric English physician.
 Following this story was tough sledding.
 Ewing learns about the victimized peace-loving Morioiris, enslaved by the Maoris (part of the evil “White Man” plan).
 All of this is revealed as Ewing witnesses a Moriori being flogged.
 When exploring the island, Ewing discovers thousands of carvings of faces.
 Frightened, he scrambles to safety and encounters a beating heart hanging from a tree.
 He speculates on what kind (hog, human?) but never solves the mystery.
 As his sea voyage continues via a Dutch ship, Ewing rescues a stowaway, Autua–the Moriori he saw being beaten.
 The mid sentence ending thing was annoying.